DeNardoLab/BehaviorDEPOT/README.md

 - To find out more about BehaviorDEPOT or to cite the software in your own paper, see our pre-print on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.06.20.449150v2

-- Demo data is now available that can be used to test installation, classifiers, and modules.
-Due to limitations on file size, the original video file (necessary to run the analysis module from scratch) is not available on Github but can be downloaded from: https://drive.google.com/file/d/1SC1w37i0pgUdB_-ShLc-LCrIKkbUh9va/view?usp=sharing
+- Demo data is now available that can be used to test installation, classifiers, spatial/temporal filtering, and modules.
+Due to limitations on file size, the original video file (necessary to run the analysis module from scratch) is not available on Github but can be downloaded from: https://drive.google.com/drive/folders/1VNv9FuXyiI4xgt-RokcVvWk-1dBovuqO?usp=sharing

 - Sample DeepLabCut networks that have been trained on our data are available for use.
 These may work on your own data, depending on the individual camera/chamber setup, but these models can serve as starting points for quickly training your own new networks!
 Find them here: https://drive.google.com/drive/folders/1Fl4PmLz6CWQcqOjfQ1q_60ZCZjI5949-?usp=sharing